 If you or a loved one were involved in a boating accident, our personal injury lawyers understand the difficulty of recovery.
 While obtaining compensation cannot change what happened, it can help you adjust to life after an injury.

-At Roden Law, our trusted Albany boating accident attorneys are committed to fighting for the rights of the injured.
+At Roden Law, our Albany boating accident attorneys are committed to fighting for the rights of the injured.
 Those harmed by others because of negligent or reckless behavior must be held accountable, and the victims should get the compensation they are entitled to.

 Contact us today to schedule a free, no obligation consultation.
 We work on a contingency fee basis, which means we do not charge for any services unless we are successful obtaining the compensation owed to you.